How to Buy Gold in Europe: The 3 Best Ways to Invest in It

 Another country that’s been on and off the gold standard several times is Great Britain.
 During WWI, it suspended the convertibility of its currency into gold.
 In the post-war era, gold was briefly reintroduced, until it was abandoned in 1931.

-Central banks around the world have been repatriating their gold reserves from overseas storage facilities in recent years, and they are amassing it at an unprecedented rate.
+Central banks around the world are repatriating their gold reserves from overseas storage facilities these years, and some are amassing the metal at an unprecedented rate.
 It’s worth considering why they are doing this and whether it’s a good idea for private investors to follow suit.

-Whether you believe gold investments are a hedge against inflation or modern monetary policy, one thing’s for sure: it’s never gone out of fashion.
+Whether you believe gold investments are a hedge against inflation or modern monetary policy, one thing is for sure: it’s never gone out of fashion.
+Ultimately, the best way to buy gold in Europe will depend on your individual financial goals and risk tolerance.